emilyhu08/hangout/README.md

 npm run dev
 ```

+## Project Status

+Full chat functionalities are still in progress

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.